The Birds (story): Interpretation

 One interpretation of the story suggests that it reflects the British experience during the Second World War, evoking anxieties about the government's failure to protect their citizens and intrusions into domestic spaces by aggressive interlopers.

 Background

 Du Maurier's inspiration for the story was the sight of a farmer being attacked by a flock of gulls as he ploughed a field.

-Radio and TV dramatisations
+Radio and television dramatisations

 The story has been dramatised for radio and TV on several occasions, including: